hswolff/forgetmenot/README.md

 Goal
 ----
 Forgetmenot is a self-hosted ToDo List application that is accessible via web and mobile browser.
-Its datastore can make use of localStorage or a self-hosted SQLite database.
+Its datastore makes use of a SQLite database.

 Features
 --------
 *  Self-hosted (who wants to rely on a 3rd-party vendor?)
 *  Accessible via modern web browser
 *  Accessible via modern mobile browsers
-*  Uses HTML5's localStorage API or a local SQLite DB
+*  Uses SQLite DB
 *  Pretty to look at, pretty to use
 	* [Eventually] Skin-able
+*  Basic HTTP Auth to password protect your todos
-*  Folder/Sub-list Support
+*  [TODO]  Folder/Sub-list Support
-*  Meta-Information Available for each ToDo
+*  [TODO]  Meta-Information Available for each ToDo
 	*  Notes
 	*  URL
 	*  Due Date
-*  Multi-user accounts
+*  [TODO]  Multi-user accounts

 Dependencies